meghasundriyal/meghasundriyal.github.io/_pages/cv.md

 ---
-layout: CV #in the menu on top
+layout: cv #in the menu on top
 permalink: /cv/
 title: CV
 nav: true